dojo-center/dojo-center.github.io/docs/engagement.md

   - In 12 powerful sessions, your team will learn how to navigate conflict, adapt to change, and align behind shared goals for maximum impact.

 - **Bespoke Leadership Consulting**
-  - For organizations facing unique challenges, our tailored consulting packages offer in-depth strategies for cultural transformation, conflict resolution, or navigating pivotal transitions.
+  - For organizations facing unique challenges, our tailored consulting packages offer in-depth strategies for cultural transformation, navigating team dynamics, or enhancing pivotal transitions.

 [Explore some of our success cases here](https://projects.michael.basil.one/)

 ---

-### Mindset Black Belt Program: Mastery in 7 Steps
+### **Mindset Black Belt Program: Mastery in 7 Steps**

 What sets great leaders apart isn’t just their ability to solve problems—it’s their capacity to influence lasting **Impact** in their lives and organizations.
 In the **Mindset Black Belt Program**, you will progress through 7 key steps of mastery, from white belt to black belt, with a focus on:

 - **Emotional Intelligence** – Master the subtle art of reading and influencing emotions, both yours and others.
-- **Conflict Mastery** – Learn to turn adversarial situations into opportunities for growth and collaboration.
+- **Conflict Mastery** – Learn to engage with conflict as a source of insight and growth, turning challenging situations into opportunities for deeper collaboration.
 - **Systems Thinking** – Gain the clarity to see how your decisions and actions create ripple effects across the systems you lead.

 Each phase is designed to build your skills through **micro-learning**, **community engagement**, and pressure-tested scenarios where you apply these tools in real time.